 Automate email campaigns when possible

-The most common forms of trigger emails are ‘welcome’ emails, ‘thank you’ emails and ‘transactional’ emails, such as order confirmation email and email receipts.
+Trigger-based emails are automated emails sent based on the subscribers’ behavior.
+The most common forms of trigger emails are ‘welcome’ emails, ‘thank you’ emails, and ‘transactional’ emails, such as order confirmation emails and email receipts.

 The data behind trigger emails shows us that trigger emails perform much better than traditional email.